rancher/docs/content/rancher/v2.x/en/admin-settings/removing-rancher/user-cluster-nodes/_index.md

 ---
-title: Removing Rancher from Rancher-Provisioned Nodes
+title: Removing Rancher Components from Rancher Launched Kubernetes Nodes
 weight: 375
 aliases:
   - /rancher/v2.x/en/installation/removing-rancher/cleaning-cluster-nodes/
   - /rancher/v2.x/en/installation/removing-rancher/
   - /rancher/v2.x/en/faq/cleaning-cluster-nodes/
 ---
-When you use Rancher to [provision nodes for a cluster]({{< baseurl >}}rancher/v2.x/en/cluster-provisioning/#cluster-creation-in-rancher), resources (containers/virtual network interfaces) and configuration items (certificates/configuration files) are created.
+When you use Rancher to [launch nodes for a cluster]({{< baseurl >}}rancher/v2.x/en/cluster-provisioning/#cluster-creation-in-rancher), resources (containers/virtual network interfaces) and configuration items (certificates/configuration files) are created.

-When removing nodes from your Rancher-provisioned cluster (provided that they are in `Active` state), those resources automatically cleaned, and the only action needed is to restart the node.
+When removing nodes from your Rancher-launched cluster (provided that they are in `Active` state), those resources automatically cleaned, and the only action needed is to restart the node.
 When a node has become unreachable and the automatic cleanup process cannot be used, we describe the steps that need to be executed before the node can be added to a cluster again.

 ## What Gets Removed?